Opal Curless: Club career

 Opal Curless playing for Fatih Vatan Spor in the 2023-24 Turkish Super League.

 In July 2020, Curless traveled to Hungary and started her professional soccer career, playing for Budapest-based club MTK Hungária in the Női NB I. She left the club at the end of 2021.

 On January 1, 2022, she went to Portugal to play for Valadares Gaia in the 2021–22 season of the Liga BPI.
 She remained there for the next season.
 She scored two goals in 44 matches played.
 She also took part in the Taça de Portugal and Taça da Liga Feminina matches.
 Her last appearance was on January 7, 2024.

 In the beginning of February 2024, she moved to Turkey and signed a deal with the Istanbul-based club Fatih Vatan Spor to play until the end of the second half of the 2023–24 Women's Super League.
 She appeared in 12 matches.

 International career

 Curless was called up to the U.S. girls' U-14 team training camp in 2012 held in Carson, California.

 Personal life

 Opal Courtney Curless was born to Michael and Abigail Curless in Mount Desert Island, Maine.
 She has a brother, Audyn.

 After graduating from Mount Desert Island High School in Bar Harbor, Maine in 2016, she started her collegiate career at Syracuse University before transferring to Florida Gulf Coast University and majoring in psychology.

+She announced her engagement to footballer Christina Burkenroad in June 21, 2026.